-AKDuo is a piano/cello duo that consists of multi-talented pianist/composer Tomoya Aomori and cellist Julia Kang.
-Tomoya's innovative compositions, influenced by his Jazz and Classical background, combined with Julia's versatile and musical cello playing gives AKDuo a sound that is new and unique.
+AKDuo is a husband-and-wife cello duo that consists of Jazz Cellist/composer Tomoya Aomori and Classical Cellist Julia Kang.
+Tomoya's innovative compositions and arrangements, influenced by his Jazz and Classical background, combined with Julia's versatile and musical cello playing gives AKDuo a sound that is new and unique.

-Tomoya Aomori - Pianist, Composer, Bassist, and Percussionist
+Tomoya Aomori - Jazz Cellist, Bassist, Percussionist, and composer

-Internationally renowned Tomoya Aomori is a multi-talented musician who is a highly experienced Pianist, Composer, Bassist, and Percussionist.
+Internationally renowned Tomoya Aomori is a multi-talented musician who is a highly experienced Jazz Cellist, Percussionist, Bassist, and a Composer.
 Through his vast knowledge and experience of both Jazz and Classical music, Tomoya strives to integrate the two aspects in a unique innovative approach, in hopes to break the boundaries of musical genres.

 As a Bassist, Tomoya was the 1st place winner at the International Society of Bassists Young Bassist Competition.
-He is currently the Assistant Bass teacher at Juilliard Pre-College, and an Adjunct Bass Professor at Queens College.
+He is currently on Faculty at The Juilliard School MAP Division on Bass and Percussion, Assistant Bass teacher at Juilliard Pre-College, and an Adjunct Bass Professor at Queens College.
+He has also played with prestigious ensembles such as the Sejong Soloists and the Met Chamber Ensemble.

 Tomoya Aomori is a graduate of The Juilliard School, where he completed both his Undergraduate and Graduate degrees as a double major on Percussion and Double Bass.
 Upon graduating, he received the William Schuman Prize for Outstanding Achievement and Leadership in Music.